bagrinsergiu/BitBlox-Api/docs/_build/html/_sources/authentication.txt

 Step 1: Request access token
 ============================

-For creating access token: ``GET http://api.bitblox.me/oauth/v2/token?`` with the following parameters:
+For creating access token: ``POST http://api.bitblox.me/oauth/v2/token`` with the following parameters:

 	- ``client_id (required)``: The API key for your app
 	- ``client_secret (required)``: The Secret Key for your app